intentee/poet.intentee.com/content/static-site-generator/starting-out/organize-your-pages-as-collections.md

 ### Creating the layout

-Finally, let's create the `LayoutDocumentation` and the corresponding CSS file for the pages we just created that will render the left-side menu based on the `documentation_pages` collection.
+Finally, let's create the `LayoutDocumentationPage` and the corresponding CSS file for the pages we just created that will render the left-side menu based on the `documentation_pages` collection.

 The project structure will now look like this: